twistlock/docs/api/descriptions/feeds/ips_get.md

 ### Response

-A successful response will return a list of suspicious or high-risk IP addresses that will be banned:
+A successful response will return a list of suspicious or high-risk IP addresses that will be banned.

 ```json
 {